Table of Contents

-A Turkish Joint-Stock Company with more than 250 shareholders that trade on the financial markets will be subject to the Capital Market Board’s requirements as well.
-In Turkey, this sort of business can also be used to establish investment funds.
+A Turkish joint-stock company with more than 250 shareholders that trade on the financial markets will be subject to the Capital Market Board’s requirements.
+In Turkey, this sort of business can also establish investment funds.

-Although foreign investors do not need any authority permission to open a Joint-Stock Company in Turkey, they require fulfilling several requirements.
+Although foreign investors do not need permission to open a joint-stock company in Turkey, they require fulfilling several requirements.
 These include:

 - Minimum one shareholder, it can be a person or a corporate entity,